w3c/wpsig/spc-psd2.md

   strategy, see [Technical Note: FIDO Authentication and EMV 3-D Secure – Using FIDO for Payment Authentication](https://fidoalliance.org/technical-note-fido-authentication-and-emv-3-d-secure-using-fido-for-payment-authentication/) by the FIDO Alliance and [Use of FIDO Data in 3-D Secure Messages](https://www.emvco.com/wp-content/uploads/documents/EMVCo_3DS_FIDOData-WPv1.0_20200710.pdf) by EMVCo.

+### Can we trust SPC in the browser?

+We address this question in parts:

+* The operating system has been compromised.
+Trust nothing!
+* The browser has been compromised.
+Trust nothing in the browser "equally," including password collection, iframes, SPC, and any other browser capability.
+* A merchant Web site has been compromised.

+For this last scenario, SPC offers several benefits:

+* SPC moves the display of transaction information into a more trusted environment than code running in the browser (see [SPC-SA-1](#spc-sa-1) and [SPC-SA-2](#spc-sa-2)).
+* Because the Relying Party is the authoritative source of information about the user's payment instruments and authentication credentials, if it receives an SPC assertion from a compromised merchant, it can detect bad data and refuse to authorize the transaction.